-Part of the problem in applying the crowding out paradigm on internalized compliance which is based on the research on motivation is the difference between the original studies which were related to various tasks people had to do in a lab and then extrinsic measures were introduced.
-In contrast to the crowding out context in the law, In compliance contexts, in many cases, the actual expected behavior was created and instructed by the state.
-Furthermore, even the motivation to internalize a certain behavior could be enhanced by the likelihood that not performing it might lead to an enhanced cost.
-Without the original intervention by the state, people might have never known how they need to behave.
-This is of course very different from the music loving students, we have discussed above, where a person loves to play music and then an extrinsic incentive undermines it.
+The crowding out paradigm for internalized compliance, which is based on research on motivation, has a problem.
+The original studies were related to various tasks people had to do in a lab.
+Extrinsic measures were introduced.
+This is different from the paradigm’s application.
+In contrast to the crowding out context in the law, in compliance contexts, the state often creates the expected behavior and provides instruction for it.
+Furthermore, even the motivation to internalize a certain behavior could be enhanced by the likelihood that not performing it might lead to an increased cost.
+Without the original intervention by the state, people might know how they are expected to behave.
+This is, of course, very different from, for example, students whose love of playing music is undermined by an extrinsic incentive.

-Many compliance behaviors are very complex to execute and hence just wanting to do them, might not guarantee full compliance.
-As discussed in chapter 2, that there is great variation between the different types of motivation whether they are related to morality or preferences or belief in science.
-In many studies, procedural justice and legitimacy might be seen as highly associated with intrinsic motivation, since one doesn’t need external forces such as incentives or monitoring to behave in a certain way.
-As discussed in the previous chapter about trust, in many ways factors related to legitimacy and procedural justice are at the same category.
-In that regard many of the justice compliance motivations might not be seen as intrinsic motivation to begin with.
-If we think about the original meaning of Deci's concept of intrinsic motivation focused on behaviors that are rewarding in themselves.
-However, as we will examine in this chapter it is possible that certain actions by the government might be seen as crowding out, alternative compliance motivations even if they are not strictly defined as intrinsic motivation.
-In other words, while not all non-instrumental motivation could be seen as intrinsic motivation, not all crowding out processes are indeed similar to that discussed in the original crowding out approach.
-In the following paragraphs we will spend some more time exploring the difference between internalized and non-coerced compliance, which will help build the theoretical framework needed to understand when does government interventions dangerous.
+Many compliance behaviors are very complex to execute.
+As a result, people’s willingness to engage in them might not guarantee full compliance.
+As discussed in Chapter 2, that there is great variation between the different types of motivation, whether they are related to morality, personal preferences, or belief in science.
+Procedural justice and legitimacy have often been strongly associated with intrinsic motivation in many studies.
+This may be because people do not need external forces such as incentives or monitoring to behave in a certain way.
+As also discussed in the previous chapter about trust, many factors related to legitimacy and procedural justice fall into the same category.
+In this regard, many of the reasons for complying with justice may not be considered intrinsic motivation to begin with.
+When we think about Deci’s original meaning of intrinsic motivation, we focus on behaviors that are rewarding in and of themselves.
+However, as we will examine in this chapter, it is possible that certain actions by the government might be perceived as crowding out alternative compliance motivations, even if they are not strictly defined as intrinsic motivation In other words, not all non-instrumental motivation can be seen as intrinsic motivation, and not all crowding out processes are similar to the one discussed in the original crowding out approach.
+The following will further explore the difference between internalized and non-coerced compliance.
+This will help build the theoretical framework needed to understand when government interventions become dangerous.

-Internalized vs. Non-coerced compliance.
+Internalized versus non-coerced compliance.

-As discussed in the first chapter, there is a big difference between internalized compliance, where the main motivation for compliance is intrinsic motivation and voluntary compliance which according to the minimal definition includes every situation where the individual doesn’t feel he is coerced. .
-Hence in this chapter when we speak about crowding out we speak about the effect on internalized compliance rather than the broad definition of non-coerced compliance However, due to the importance of internalization in ensuring voluntary compliance, it is important to understand, what kind of regulatory interventions are indeed likely to enhance it or undermine it.
-At the same time, because of the gap between voluntary and internalized compliance it could be the case that a certain regulatory intervention is likely to have a negative contribution to the process of internalization, while still contributing to the likelihood of voluntary compliance.
+As discussed in the first chapter, there is a big difference between internalized compliance, where the main motivation for compliance is intrinsic motivation, and voluntary compliance, which, at a minimum, includes every situation where the individual doesn’t feel coerced.
+When discussing crowding out in this chapter we are referring to the effect on internalized compliance rather than the broad definition of non-coerced compliance.
+However, due to the importance of internalization in ensuring voluntary compliance, it is important to understand what kind of regulatory interventions are likely to enhance or undermine it.
+At the same time, because of the gap between voluntary and internalized compliance, it is possible that a certain regulatory intervention is likely to adversely affect the process of internalization, while still contributing to the likelihood of voluntary compliance.